CurtisGreen/dallas-area-transit-alliance/_posts/august-2024-newsletter.md

 This meeting is just one day after the DART board meeting.
 If you can only attend one meeting, Dallas residents should prioritize this one.

-Registration for public comments will close at 5pm on August 27th.
+Registration for public comments will close at 5pm on Tuesday, August 27th.
 If you plan to attend this meeting in-person, please let us know so we can get a count.
 The City of Dallas also allows speaking virtually as an option in case you cannot attend in-person.

 Registration to speak at the City Council meeting will open on Thursday, August 22nd at 8:15 am.
 There are 3 ways to register: